Developer Configuration (Usrcfg)

 Certain wake-up sources require configuration of parameters such as OSC, XTAL, and MCU core voltage during sleep to function correctly.
 These parameters can be configured through the ps_config[] structure.

-When using UART or LOGUART as wake-up sources, it is necessary to modify the voltage and clock source settings for sleep mode.
-The configurable parameters are listed below:
+When using UART or LOGUART as a wakeup source, the voltage and clock source during sleep need to be modified.
+The configurable parameters are as follows:

 };